Pampus argenteus

 Silver pomfrets are usually silver/white in color, with few small scales.
 They can grow up to a range of 4–6 kg (8–13 lb).
 However, due to overfishing, specimens weighing less than 1 kg (2 lb) are more commonly seen.

-The silver pomfret should not be mistaken for the Florida pompano (Trachinotus carolinus), which is a jackfish found off the coast of Florida in the Gulf of Mexico, and neither should be confused with true pomfrets, which are of the family Bramidae.
+The silver pomfret should not be mistaken for the Florida pompano (Trachinotus carolinus), which is a jackfish found off the coast of Florida in the Gulf of Mexico, and neither should be confused with true pomfrets, which are of the family Bramidae or chinese pomfrets which may appear similar.